 To add a sticky IP address entry, fill out either the username or mac address fields and enter the IP Address.
+An optional note can be entered.
 Click on Commit.
 The new entry should appear in the list.

 Find the entry in the list at the bottom that you wish to edit.
 Click on the Edit link.
 The form should be populated with the values from the entry.
 Make whatever changes are necessary.
 Click on Commit.
 The changes should be reflected in the list at the bottom.